Houdini 19.5 Nodes Dynamics nodes

 Target Name

-Creates a string point attribute containing the name of the agent’s current target.
-The value is empty if the agent does not have a current target.
+When turned on, creates a string point attribute containing the name of the agent’s current target.
+This value is empty if the agent does not have a current target.

 Target Position